KristianKarl-zz/NarGarTagetHem/README.md

 It shows if the trains are on time, and when they will go.
 If they are late, the plasmoid will turn red.
 If they are on time, it will be green.

+I have hard coded Stockholms Central trains going south, and Rönninge with trains going north.
+So you would need to change it.

 # To install

 You need KDE 4.2